ejolly/livequickmark/README.md

 # Live Quick Mark

+*fork extracting Logseq's frontend editor for personal use*

 A powerful outliner-based markdown editor library with bi-directional linking, tags, and full markdown support.
 Built with React, TypeScript, and the mldoc parser.

 ## Features